 The Old Vic history tours

 Who are some of The Old Vic’s most famous patrons?
 What happened to the fourth level of the theatre?
 Are there any ghosts lurking backstage?
 Acting legends from Laurence Olivier to Judi Dench to Ian McKellen have all trodden the boards at The Old Vic.
-For a chance to follow in their footsteps, hear about The Old Vic’s fascinating past and see our theatre in a new light, book a tour with Stage Door Manager Ned Seago.
+For a chance to follow in their footsteps, hear about The Old Vic’s fascinating past and see the theatre in a new light, book a tour with Stage Door Manager Ned Seago.

-Cost: £10, £8 (concessions)
+Cost £10, £8 (concessions).

 How to get there

 The Old Vic is located in south London and is easily accessible on foot and by public transport.
 The nearest London Underground lines are Southwark (Jubille Line) and Waterloo (Northern Line and National Rail).

 For further information please see the theatre's website

 With over 48 theatres in the West End alone, London provides visitors with a wealth of diverse theatre architecture both new and old, from major playhouses to small music halls.